DFE-Digital/get-into-teaching-app/app/views/content/get-school-experience/get-school-experience.md

 To find experience you can:

-* [request early years, primary or secondary experience on GOV.UK](https://schoolexperience.education.gov.uk/) - not all schools advertise experience here and some only offer online experience due to coronavirus (COVID-19) restrictions
+* [find a school offering experience through GOV.UK](https://schoolexperience.education.gov.uk/) - not all schools advertise experience here and some only offer online experience due to coronavirus (COVID-19) restrictions
 * approach schools yourself

 ## Approach schools yourself